santoshnukala/jukebot/weeklylog.md

 finish understanding x to see if it can be implemented for our project by Wednesday etc”. )

-- By the next weekly log, we want to write the code to our LSMT neural network, and have at least one song or maybe a few songs processed by it.
+- By the next weekly log, we want test our LSMT neural network using a few mario songs.
 For this, we need to essentially understand how neural networks work and how they will work for our particular use case.
 To achieve this, we are planning on meeting twice every week.
 Once we have this done, we can go on to the next steps of processing multiple songs using our neural network and proceed from there.